kavehmz/kube-for-the-dyslexic/README.md

 ## Verify Your Tools

-Make sure your docker is working and you have a recent enough one (>18).
+Make sure your docker is working and you have a recent enough version (>18).
 ```
 $ docker version
 Client: Docker Engine - Community